 The data from the PEMS (gas analysers, PM number analyser and EFM) shall be properly aligned with the data from the engine ECU using the procedure in paragraph A.1.3.1.4."

-- Paragraph A.1.3.1.4., amend to read: - "A.1.3.1.4.
+"A.1.3.1.4.
 Procedure for improved time-alignment of the PEMS data

 The test data listed in Table 1 are split into 3 different categories: